 In-depth, extensive training is provided by Abuse Counseling and Treatment (ACT).
 On-Call Advocates need to complete extensive sexual violence advocacy training to become certified to interact with survivors and maintain ACT's free, safe and confidential service standards.
 Those interested in becoming an advocate must also have an initially flexible schedule to shadow staff advocates and then be able to commit to an 12-hour on-call shift at least twice a month.

 If you are interested in restoring the voices of the voiceless, please contact Madison for more information and to schedule an in-person meeting.

 Madison Kilgore Volunteer Engagement & Community Education email@example.com (239) 939-2553

-Thank you for your interest in becoming an On-Call Advocate with ACT's Crisis Team.
+Thank you for your interest in becoming an On-Call Advocate with ACT's Sexual Assault Services Team.
 Your time is invaluable to us, and without you, we could not be here today providing services for survivors of sexual assault, domestic violence and human trafficking.
 We are truly grateful you took the time to consider volunteering with us, and we hope to hear from you soon.